doc82/js-bsp-funtimes/README.md

 # js-bsp-funtimes
-Inspired, and based upon the the project [CSG.JS on Github](https://github.com/evanw/csg.js)/ [CSG.JS Docs](http://evanw.github.io/csg.js/docs/).

-The goal of this project is to build a BSP from scratch in 2020 JS snytax for use in a demo-project to demonstrate utilizing a BSP for moving objects, and scene/object rendering in WebGL.
-For use in education/training purposes.
-Collaboration welcomed!
+The goal of this project is to build a BSP rendering pipeline from scratch in 2020 JS snytax for use in learning how to do math and 3D graphics.

+TODOs:
+1) implement BSP
+2) Implement moving objects
+3) Collision detection

 # Random References to BSP
 * http://www.gamers.org/dhs/helpdocs/bsp_faq.html